woylie/flop_phoenix/README.md

 />
 ```

+For some more examples, have a look at the documentation of
+`Flop.Phoenix.build_path/3`.
+The `path` assign can be passed in any format that
+is accepted by `Flop.Phoenix.build_path/3`.

 If you pass the `for` option when making the query with Flop, Flop Phoenix can
 determine which table columns are sortable.
 It also hides the `order` and
 `page_size` parameters if they match the default values defined with